cat-list/cat-list.github.io/README.md

 # The Computational and Applied Topology List

-A searchable list for software, code, resources, and requested implementations for computational and applied topology.
+A searchable list for software and code for computational and applied topology.

 https://cat-list.github.io/